Have you ever been advised to let your child cry?

 My boys were terrible sleepers.
 Desperate from sleep deprivation, I tried a modified version where I inched my chair away from the toddler bed ever so slowly.
 When I finally made it out of the room, I would wait for just a couple of minutes before answering their disgruntled protests, which didn’t even escalate into cries because I couldn’t stand to ignore my instinct.
 However, in that state of being so physically and mentally exhausted, I was tempted to let them cry.
 I could see why mothers would, and my logical brain tried to talk me into what the heart knew I couldn’t do.

 In the end, I never did any kind of cry-it-out or controlled crying, but I certainly have compassion for mothers who did.
 And while I don’t condone it, I can understand it.
 The point is, though, that it is very difficult for the mother to ignore that strong instinct to move.
 Every cell in her screams to respond, and panic lights up in her brain.
 I won’t even get into how it affects the baby’s brain.
-A quick google search will offer you a rabbit hole to go down for days, and you can draw your own conclusions.
+A quick Google search will offer you a rabbit hole to go down for days, and you can draw your own conclusions.

 The suggestions to let my kids cry never really ended.
 I was told to ignore them when they had a tantrum.
 I was warned to not comfort boys too much because they needed to be “tough.”
-I was told not to reinforce the behavior of the “drama king or queen” teen that is crying “over nothing.”
+I was told not to reinforce the behavior of the “drama king or queen” teen who is crying “over nothing.”
 All throughout parenthood, I’ve been advised to ignore the physiological response within me triggering me to act.
 Time and again, I have ignored that advice.

 Crying is Communication